Note: This report was updated 3/03/17; see Appendix F: Errata for more information.

 a.
 Freedom of Speech and Press

-The constitution and law provide for freedom of speech and press, and the government generally respected these rights, although the government suspended one newspaper for one month and issued warnings to two others for publishing “defamatory” articles.
+The constitution provides for freedom of speech and press, and the government generally respected these rights.

 ACADEMIC FREEDOM AND CULTURAL EVENTS